 BA’s Most Controversial Boeing 747 Flights

-In part 5, we take a look at some of the controversial Boeing 747 flights in its 50 year history at BOAC and BA.
+In part 5, we take a look at some of the controversial Boeing 747 flights and incidents in its 50 year history at BOAC and BA.

 Special Boeing 747 Charter Flights

-In part 6, we take a look at special charter flights operated by the Boeing 747 including for sports teams and members of the Royal Family.
+In part 6, on a more positive note, we take a look at special charter flights operated by the Boeing 747 including for sports teams and members of the Royal Family.